 My latest Exhibition, Pairings, is now available online.

-For only $ 85.00 each, I have one print of each picture for sale .
+I have one print of each picture for sale .
 All prints on quality photographic paper.
 Go to the Shop and be the first to purchase a print!

 My friend Joe has been in Thailand teaching English.
 While he was there he and a Thai-speaking friend, used the free weekends to travel all over Thailand and up to Laos, to buy silk for his collection.